devlikeapro/waha/README.md

 - `WHATSAPP_HOOK_ONADDEDTOGROUP=http://localhost/uri`
 ## File storage
 - `WHATSAPP_FILES_FOLDER` - folder where will be stored files from chats (images, voice messages)
+- `WHATSAPP_FILES_MIMETYPES` - download only these mimetypes from messages.
+Mimetypes must be separated by comma, without spaces: `audio,image/png,image/gif`.
+In order to choose type use prefix (like `audio,image`).
+Disabled by default, `message.clientUrl` will be equal emtpy string `""`.

 # Installation
 ```bash